ramseylab/Dizzy/README.txt

           For more information, read the "apps/README.txt" file.

+  config: Configuration data that is not specific to a particular
+          application, is placed in this directory.

+          For more information, read the "config/README.txt" file.

+  docs:   Documentation that is not specific to a particular
+          application, is placed in this directory.

+          For more information, read the "docs/README.txt" file.

+  images: image files used for the project website

   java:   The java source tree.
 All Java code is
           contained in this tree.

           For more information, read the "java/README.txt" file.

-  docs:   Documentation that is not specific to a particular
-          application, is placed in this directory.

-          For more information, read the "docs/README.txt" file.

-  config: Configuration data that is not specific to a particular
-          application, is placed in this directory.

-          For more information, read the "config/README.txt" file.
+  tools:  For software tools that aren't really an integrated
+          "application".

+Temporary directories that are created in the build tree:

   classes: Contains compiled java classes (created by build system)

   build:  Temporary directory created by build system, to hold
           things like built Jar files, Web content, etc.

-  tools:  For software tools that aren't really an integrated
-          "application".

 The build system used underneath this directory tree is "Ant" (http://ant.apache.org).
 Invoking "Ant" is just like invoking